 I make my home in Prince George’s County, Maryland.

-I labor under the following belief: A people without institutions is not long to remain a people and will become whatever others will have them be.
+I labor under the following belief: A people without institutions are not long to remain a people and will become whatever others will have them be.